akothen/Hydride/README.md

 # Hydride

 Hydride is a retargetable and extensible synthesis-based compiler for modern hardware architectures.
-Checkout the [wiki page](https://github.com/akothen/Hydride/wiki) for details.

 Hydride has two major components:
 - Automatic IR Generator - It is responsible for automatically designing and generating code generation support for language- and target-independent, retargetable compiler IR that we call AutoLLVM IR.